To see accurate pricing, please choose your delivery country.

 Biography

 Frans de Waal has been named one of Time magazine's 100 Most Influential People.
-The author of Are We Smart Enough to Know How Smart Animals Are?, among many other works, he is the C. H. Candler Professor in Emory University's Psychology Department and director of the Living Links Center at the Yerkes National Primate Research Center.
-He lives in Atlanta, Georgia.
+The author of Are We Smart Enough to Know How Smart Animals Are?, among many other works, he was the C. H. Candler Professor in Emory University's Psychology Department and director of the Living Links Center at the Yerkes National Primate Research Center.
+He lived in Atlanta, Georgia.

 By: Frans de Waal(Author)